nnt1054/nnt1054.github.io/_posts/notes/unity/2019-03-06-unity-ecs-introduction.md

 * prefab for an object will consist of scripts that define its component data (i.e. positionComponent, moveSpeedComponent)
 * systems consist of a filter + a job
 * ECS references prefab to create entities, but doesn't instantiate the actual prefabs

+#### Haven't had a chance to play around with ECS yet, so this page will be updated in the future once I'm comfortable with the other parts of Unity.